IAmAnthem/CanineCalculations/ReadMe.md

 ## PoshGUI
 - Can this all happen in a single pane of glass?
 Stay Tuned.
+  - Oh yeah, you can
+  - FYSA, having absolutely zero experience in UI work, WPF, Forms, etc - this is about 20 hours of labor
+    - That's a GREAT result.
+Really amazing how fast you can work up things in WPF

 ## New-BreedingPlan.ps1
 - Take a set of knowns and devise a three-stage breeding plan